beancount/docs/docs/09_beancount_query_language.md

     SELECT date, account, position WHERE account ~ "Chase:Slate";

 For this type of report, it is convenient to also render a column of the cumulative balance of the selected postings rows.
-Access to the previous row is not a standard SQL feature, so we get a little creative and provide a special column called “balance” which is automatically calculated based on the previous selected rows:
+Access to the previous row is not a standard SQL feature, so we get a little creative and provide a special column called “`balance`” which is automatically calculated based on the previous selected rows:

     SELECT date, account, position, balance WHERE account ~ "Chase:Slate";